 Hawaiian Haystacks really have nothing Hawaiian about them besides the pineapple.
 Honestly, I have no idea why they are called that.. they just are. 😉 Hawaiian Haystacks are a Chicken and gravy dish served over rice and topped with all the things.
 Literally.
 Cheese, chicken, olives, mandarin oranges, green onions, carrots, pineapple and (my personal favorite) chow mein noodles.
 (See, chow mein noodles.. remind me again why these are HAWAIIAN Haystacks? 😂) I don’t care what they are called, just know that they are GOOD!

-How to make Hawaiian Haystacks in the Instant Pot
+How to make Easy Hawaiian Haystacks

 Hawaiian Haystacks Topping Ideas